Broken Blade: Films

+Sentai Filmworks has licensed the film series and released them on DVD and Blu-ray in 2012.

 Film list

-Television anime
+Anime

-The Broken Blade films have been adapted and edited into a 12-episode anime series by Production I.G and XEBEC, including scenes never featured in the original movies.
+The Broken Blade films were edited into a 12-episode anime series by Production I.G and Xebec, including new scenes.
 The series was aired between April and June 2014 on Tokyo MX and BS11 stations in Japan.
 Both OP and ending themes were performed by both Sayaka Sasaki and Aira Yuhki.